microsoft/cordova-plugin-code-push/README.md

 codePush.sync(syncCallback, syncOptions);
 ```
 Convenience method for installing updates in one method call.
-This method is provided for simplicity, and its behavior can be replicated by using window.codePush.checkForUpdate(), RemotePackage's download() and LocalPackage's apply() methods.
+This method is provided for simplicity, and its behavior can be replicated by using window.codePush.checkForUpdate(), RemotePackage's download() and LocalPackage's install() methods.
 The algorithm of this method is the following:
 - Check for an update on the CodePush server.
   - If an update is available